cocomoff/RecTour2023-reproduce/documents/3-repro-exp.md

 Run `src/experiments/example.py` to check how our solvers work in Osaka and Glasgow, where experiment configurations are given in `config/*.json` files (see `osak.json`) for example.

 ## 3-2.
-Experiments for reproducing previous results
+Experiments for reproducing previous results (point-set-wise)

 To reproduce experiments reported in previous work (e.g., Lim et al. in IJCAI2015 or Chen et al. CIKM2016), we try three approaches (corresponding to (Q1) and (Q2) columns in Table 6; Reproduction Validation).